LinArcX/.emacs.d/README.md

 - efficiency
 - speed

-So i don't browse web, watch videos, read pdf books, see images with emacs. (because they cause lags and slowness) But i use it as:
+So i don't browse web, watch videos, read pdf books, see images with emacs. because they cause lags and slowness. if one day i found quick solutions, i'll definitely switch. for now i'm still using these tools outside of emacs:
+- brave --> browser
+- mpv --> watch videos, listen to musics
+- evince, foliate --> read books
+- nomacs --> see images

+But i'll definietly use it as:
 - IDE
 - editor
-- file manager
+- file manager(dired)
-- second brain
+- second brain(org-mode, org-roam)
-- calculator
+- calculator(elisp, calc)

 I still not sure should i use terminal inside emacs or not!

+and maybe i use emacs in these domains also:
+- as a mail client
+- as torrent manager
+- git client

 ## keybindings
+- C-l r: restart emacs
 - C-q: kill buffer.
 - C-k: kill line.
 - C-b: consult-buffer